SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 The Developers[ScrumTeam:Developers][ScrumTeam:Developers] want, as long as their Daily Scrum[ScumEvents:DailyScrum] focuses on progress toward the Sprint Goal[ScrumArtefact:SprintBacklog:Commitment:SprintGoal] and produces an actionable plan for the next day of work.
 This creates focus[ScrumValue:Focus] and improves[ScrumPillars:Adaption] self-management[#SelfManagement].

-Daily Scrums[ScumEvents:DailyScrum] improve[ScrumPillars:Adaption] communications, identify impediments, promote quick decision-making, and consequently eliminate the need for other meetings[#extendScrum].
+Daily Scrums[ScumEvents:DailyScrum] improve[ScrumPillars:Adaption] communications, identify impediments[#Impediments], promote quick decision-making, and consequently eliminate the need for other meetings[#extendScrum,#OtherMeetings].

 The Daily Scrum[ScumEvents:DailyScrum] is not the only time Developers[ScrumTeam:Developers] are allowed to adjust[ScrumPillars:Adaption] their plan.
 They[ScrumTeam:Developers] often meet throughout the day for more detailed discussions about adapting[ScrumPillars:Adaption] or re-planning the rest of the Sprint’s[ScumEvents:Sprint] work.